Rules………………updated 7.9.2024

 33. Don’t be a jerk.
 Be nice.
 Help your fellow riders.
 Be an ambassador for cycling.

-34. Any and every accident on the race shall be reported as soon as possible to the race administrators via the facebook page or email.
+34. Any and every accident on the race shall be reported as soon as possible to the race administrators.
 Race administrators will contact local authorities as appropriate.

 35. Race administrators shall monitor the progress of the riders twice a day via TrackLeaders.
 If a rider’s dot disappears or stops moving or leaves the course, the race administers will attempt to contact the rider, and/or the emergency contact, and/or the local authorities as appropriate.